 The service maintains strong partnership links with universities within South Wales to provide professional placements for students on a range of courses.
-The service regularly hosts placements for social work students in their first and second years of training, we encourage them to develop knowledge and experience of all aspects of the service.
+The service regularly hosts placements for social work students in their first, second and third years of training, we encourage them to develop knowledge and experience of all aspects of the service.
 Our students can undertake direct work with individuals for them to gain first-hand experience of how domestic abuse affects individuals and families.
 We also work closely with students on postgraduate courses to develop research opportunities to contribute to service development.

 - A three-year research project trialling new ways of working with victims to help them to recover from an abusive relationship.
 PDAS is committed to research and development to inform and influence our service provision.
 We always work to ensure that new projects are fully evidenced and risk managed.